Skip to main content

 2. On the page of the rule, click Run Locally.

-3. Copy the code for local install, and then add the path to the source code you want to check in your terminal:
+3. Copy the code for local install, and then add the path to the source code you want to scan in your terminal:

 semgrep scan --config="RULESET-ID" PATH/TO/SRC